garberadamc/my-site-testing/README.md

-# my-site-testing
+# This is my website

-testing a website with gh-pages.
-In esm244
+Contains data science projects & teaching materials